Lee Corso picks Ohio State over Texas in final 'College GameDay' appearance

 Corso made the prediction on the 50-yard line at Ohio Stadium 16 minutes before kickoff, quite a change from the first time in 1996 when it was done in the parking lot outside the Horseshoe.

+The Ohio State band — which spelled out Corso during its pregame routine — was on the field and behind Corso as he made his pick.

+It was GameDay’s 26th appearance in Columbus.
+It was outside Ohio Stadium on Oct.
+5, 1996, where Corso’s popular headgear prediction segment began.

-It is the 45th time Corso donned Brutus Buckeye's head.
-Ohio State is 31-14 the previous occasions.
+Ohio State is 31-14 the previous occasions Corso has picked the Buckeyes.

 Coach Ryan Day gave Corso an Ohio State helmet with a buckeye leaf on it for each time he chose the Buckeyes.
 Day also gave Corso an additional sticker to put on in case he picked the Buckeyes.